RiccieS/gz_drone/notes.md

 # LAUNCH:
 => need to run those commands in separate terminals:
-SIM: gz sim quadcopter_world.sdf
+SIM: gz sim drone_world.sdf
-LIDAR script: ./build/lidar_control
+Movement script: ./drone_movement
 *** after every change in script, have to run cmake .. and make

 turn on/off rotors: